 REST (Representational State Transfer):

-RESTful APIs are the most widely used due to their simplicity and scalability.
-They use standard HTTP methods (GET, POST, PUT, DELETE) and exchange data in formats like JSON or XML.
+REST APIs are the most widely used due to their simplicity and scalability.
+They use standard HTTP methods (GET, POST, PUT, DELETE) to interact with resources.

 SOAP (Simple Object Access Protocol):